php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 #### Table Structure

 Polymorphic relations allow a model to belong to more than one other model on a single association.
-For example, imagine users of your application can "comment" on both posts and videos.
+For example, imagine users of your application can "comment" both posts and videos.
 Using polymorphic relationships, you can use a single `comments` table for both of these scenarios.
 First, let's examine the table structure required to build this relationship:

     posts
         id - integer